supporting the fight for justice

 THE NARRATIVE HUB

-We are working with key partners in the field on a coordinated civic engagement messaging strategy to amplify efforts to encourage Black voters, POC youth, and Latinx and first-time voters to exercise their voice and values through their ballot.
-We are creating shareable PSA videos, social media content, and rapid response messaging developed by our Narrative Hub of partners.
+We used qualitative research to innovate with key partners in the field on a coordinated civic engagement messaging strategy leading up to the general election.
+Together we amplified efforts to encourage Black voters, POC youth, and Latinx and first-time voters to exercise their voice and values through their ballot.
+Driven by partner organizations together with creative firms, we created PSA videos, social media content, and rapid response messaging for dissemination in key states around the country.

 A Black-led movement demanding police accountability and justice has galvanized anger, grief, and frustration over the repeated killings of Black men and women both historically and in the present-day -- but also hope for a future rooted in true belonging.
 People worldwide are participating in a pivotal uprising that will reshape not only our relationship with Black communities but also our collective future.
 Our monthly Livestream series is providing space for cutting-edge conversations among activists, scholars, journalists, and other thought leaders to provide context and analysis on this transformative moment and envision what comes next in the movement for racial justice.